camjasaez/camjasaez/README.md

 - 👨‍🎓 I have been studying and developing web development projects for two years, apart from university.
 - 🌱 I love learning new things and facing new challenges.
-- 🧠 I am currently in the last year of my university career.
+- 🧠 I am currently in the last year of my university career, working on my thesis.
 - 📢 I am one of the founders and vice-president of the official organization of my university.
 Check it out! => [https://github.com/ubiobio](https://github.com/ubiobio)

 # My skills